Press enter to see results or esc to cancel.

 Fair Consideration Framework

-Besides the FCF, Singapore-based employers must also adhere to the Dependency Ratio Ceiling (DRC) for WP applications.
+Singapore-based employers must adhere to the Dependency Ratio Ceiling (DRC) for WP applications.
 These are percentage quotas placed on each industry on how many expats should make up your total workforce.
-For instance, there will be a drop in SRC from 38% to 35% in the Services Sector, effective January 1, 2021.

 In addition, employers must pay a monthly levy for each foreign worker on top of providing mandatory medical insurance for them.
 This may further affect your employer’s hiring decisions.